MaxScarp/MaxEngine/README.md

 # MaxEngine
-A "copy" of "Hazel Engine" made by following "The Cherno"'s game engine serie on youtube and modifing things on the fly
+A "copy" of "Hazel Engine" made by following "The Cherno"'s game engine serie on youtube and modifing things on the fly.